 Step 15.
 Once the formatting process finishes, the newly-formatted drive will display.

-XFS is another great alternative though it doesn't support smaller files.
-On the other hand, the ZFS file system stands out because of its volume manager integration feature.
-To format a disk on Ubuntu, you can 1) perform a quick format or 2) a detailed format using GParted.
+On Linux, alternatives to ext4 like XFS and ZFS are available, with XFS not supporting smaller files and ZFS standing out for its volume manager integration feature.
+To format a disk on Ubuntu, you can either perform a quick format or a detailed format using GParted.

-GParted is always a great alternative if the quick format fails to work as expected.
-Although it has detailed steps, using GParted is a sure way to format your disk on Ubuntu.
+GParted is a great alternative if the quick format fails, offering a sure way to format a disk on Ubuntu.
+It has detailed steps but is effective.

 Step 1.
 Remove old partitions from your hard drive using the command: